tenzir/tenzir/web/docs/tql2/language/expressions.md

 ## Records

-Records are created with a pair of braces. `{}` denotes the empty record.
-Fields are normally specified  by using simple identifiers, followed by a colon and then an expression, for example: `{foo: 1, bar: 2}`.
-If the field name would not be valid identifier, use a string literal instead:
-`{"not a valid identifier!": 3}`.
-The individual fields are separated with commas.
-The final field may have a trailing comma: `{foo: 42,}`.
+Create records using a pair of braces. `{}` denotes the empty record.
+Specify fields using simple identifiers followed by a colon and an expression, e.g., `{foo: 1, bar: 2}`.
+For invalid identifiers, use a string literal, e.g., `{"not valid!": 3}`.
+Separate fields with commas.
+The final field can have a trailing comma, e.g., `{foo: 42,}`.

 ```tql title="Creating a record"
 let $my_record = {